uniflare/skbtforarma/README.txt

 ==================
-ARMA SERVER KEEPALIVE TOOL 1.2 (HOTFIX RELEASE 2)
+ARMA SERVER KEEPALIVE TOOL 1.2.1
 ==================
-Merged NonGUI 1.2
+Merged NonGUI 1.2.1
-Updated GUI to accomodate new features
-Some bug fixes as usual
+Fixed shortcuts/renaming configs and fixedthe new custom process feature also added some checks and fixed some bugs relating to settings changes conflicting with other configs

 ==================
 == NEW CHANGES  ==
 ==================
-Added check before uninstalling if keepalive is active Added new "Custom" Tab.
-You can now create your own keepalive processes!
-Cleaned exception when trying to delete batch_lib folder while it is in use
+Fixed error when adding a new custom process on a new default config Completely disabled path collapsing, all paths in batch are now in full path format Now changes shortcuts properly when changing name/config Added checks to prevent overwriting other configs (same config names)

 ==================
 == INSTALLATION ==